The Wings of Eagles: Plot

+Soon after World War I is over, Naval Aviator in training "Spig" Wead boldly tries flying a Vought UO-1 when challenged by an Army soldier, without yet having flight experience.
+Running out of fuel, he crash lands at the garden party he is meant to attend, halting in the pool.

-Soon after World War I is over, Naval Aviator "Spig" Wead, along with John Dale Price, tries to prove to the Navy the value of aviation in combat.
+Wead, along with John Dale Price, tries to prove to the Navy the value of aviation in combat.
 To do this, Wead pushes the Navy to compete in racing and endurance competitions.
 Several races are against the US Army aviation team led by Captain Herbert Allen Hazard.

 Wead spends most of his time either flying or horsing around with his teammates, meaning that his wife Minnie, or "Min", and children are ignored.

 The night Wead is promoted to fighter squadron commander, he falls down a flight of stairs at home, breaks his neck and is paralyzed.
 When "Min" tries to console him he rejects her and the family.
 He will only let his Navy mates like "Jughead" Carson and Price near him.
 "Jughead" visits the hospital almost daily to encourage Frank's rehabilitation ("I'm gonna move that toe").
 Carson also pushes "Spig" to get over his depression, try to walk, and start writing.
 Wead achieves some success in all three goals.

 After great success in Hollywood, Wead returns to active sea duty with the Navy in World War II, developing the idea of smaller escort, or "jeep," carriers which follow behind the main fleet as auxiliary strength to the main aircraft carrier force.
 He returns to active combat duty in the Pacific, witnessing first hand kamikaze attacks.
 Following a 50-hour shift during combat operations, Wead has a heart attack and is retired home before the war ends.
 When he leaves the carrier he is serving in for the last time, he receives eight sideboy in honor of his contributions to aviation—all of them Navy admirals or Army generals.